sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.17 =
+* Fixed styles for the top header on the menu

 = 1.16 =
 * Hide the top header image on the top of the menu